oyingidie/fcc-javascript_algorithms_and_data_structures/0x00/README.md

 # Build a Palindrome Checker
-:unlock: <h6>Remove all non-alphanumeric characters (punctuation, spaces, and symbols) and turn everything into the same case (lower or upper case) to check for palindromes.</h6>
+<h6>:unlock: Remove all non-alphanumeric characters (punctuation, spaces, and symbols) and turn everything into the same case (lower or upper case) to check for palindromes.</h6>

 **Objective:** Build an app that is functionally similar to https://palindrome-checker.freecodecamp.rocks